tridimensionaal/Homework-CC3002-Final-Reality/README.md

 The CPU owns a set enemies that they can control.
 Only exists one type of CPU's characters.
 The enemies can't equip weapons.

-player's characters can attack enemies and enemies can attack player's characters.
+Player's characters can attack enemies and enemies can attack player's characters.
 Every player's character and enemy have a turn to do things like attack or equip a weapon and then attack (in the case of a player's character).
 In the game, player's characters and enemies have one turn or more.
 The game ends when all the player's characters have died or when all the enemys have died.
 If all the player's characters have died then the CPU win and if all the enemies have died then the user wins.

+## How to play?
+Download the proyect and run the game.
+In the game are all the instructions to play!

 ## Versions
 - **Version 0.1**: Models of player's characters, enemies and weapons.